tendaitt/realTimeDeparture/README.md

 * Complete the steps in the wizard and **Finish**

-* You will now be able to start the project in Eclipse by running the **src/main/java/com/assessment/departure/DepartureTimeApplication.java**
+* You will now be able to start the project in Eclipse by running the **src/main/java/com/assessment/departure/DepartureTimeApplication.java** class.

 * Application should be live at http://localhost:8080/